yzqin/dex-hand-teleop/README.md

 2. Replay the collected demo and generate observation-action trajectory:

-To simply reply with demonstration without modification, i.e. visualize the saved demonstration trajectory without retargeting and generating anything.
 Run [example/simple_replay.py](example/simple_replay.py) to visualize the provided `example_teleop_data` for each task.
+It simply replays the demonstration without modification, i.e. visualize the saved demonstration trajectory without retargeting and generating anything.

+Run [example/replay_generate_bc_data.py](example/replay_generate_bc_data.py) to visualize the **processed ** `example_teleop_data` for each task.
+It replays the demonstration **after retargeting** and generate the state-action trajectory that can be consumed by imitation learning algorithms.

 3. Use the teleoperation system to collect some demo: